gloebit/gloebit.github.io/blog/_posts/2016-02-16-OpenSim-Beta-Launch.md

 - Fee details in transaction history record for purchaser
   - Added on 2016-04-08
   - The buyer/payer will now see the gross amount, fees, and net amount in the details for a transaction from their transaction history on Gloebit.
+- 0G$ object purchase support
+  - Added on 2016-04-27
+  - We missed this one, but thanks to MobiusGrid and Zetamex reporting it, we've fixed it.

 ### Feature Requests ###